Assetra-Project/Assetra/README.md

 npm run lint
 # or
 yarn lint

+---

 👥 Contributors
 Built with ❤️ by the Assetra Team:

-@yourname

-@teammember2

-@teammember3
+Janice Gathoga
+Simon Murray

-Feel free to fork, build on, or contribute.
+Feel free to fork, build on, or contribute!

+---
 👐 Open Source
 This project is open-source under the MIT License.
 You're free to use, modify, and share it.
 We welcome pull requests, issues, and community contributions.

+---
 📫 Contact
 Have questions or ideas?
-Email us at: team@assetra.xyz
+📩 Email us at: janicegathoga@gmail.com

-Or connect on LinkedIn
+---

 Invest smart.
 Own with confidence.
 Build your financial future — with Assetra.